Jill Gomez: Life and career

-Gomez was born in New Amsterdam, Guyana, to Albert Clyde Gomez, a Spanish Trinidadian and to Denise Price Gomez (née Denham), and brought up in Port of Spain, Trinidad and Tobago.
+Gomez was born on 21 September 1942 in New Amsterdam, British Guiana (now Guyana), to Albert Clyde Gomez, a Spanish Trinidadian, and Denise Price Gomez (née Denham).
+She grew up with a younger sister, Wendy, in Port of Spain, Trinidad and Tobago.
 Her father became managing director and vice-chairman of Angostura, the famous distillers, and her British mother was a well-known actress and broadcaster in Trinidad.